datacarpentry/datacarpentry.github.io/pages/lessons.md

 and analysis workflow that a researcher would use.

 The Social Sciences workshop can be taught using R as the base language.
 Interested in teaching these materials?
-We have an [onboarding video](https://www.youtube.com/watch?v=u4nDomxRVoI&t=2s) available to prepare Instructors to teach these lessons.
+We have an [onboarding video](https://www.youtube.com/watch?v=u4nDomxRVoI) and accompanying [slides](https://docs.google.com/presentation/d/1rR7pLSftBYBnLBmaMWeytfDtcRfwVUWxPYGx30ZJNkc/edit#slide=id.p) available to prepare Instructors to teach these lessons.
 After watching this video, please contact [team@carpentries.org](mailto:team@carpentries.org) so that we can record your status as an onboarded Instructor.
 Instructors who have completed onboarding will be given priority status for teaching at centrally-organized Data Carpentry Social Sciences workshops.